Neri Colmenares: China

-On TRAIN law and fuel taxes
+Taxes

 Colmenares and fellow lawmakers noted how the fuel excise tax and the broader value added tax hit the poor and low-income earners.
 He protested the Tax Reform of Inclusion and Acceleration and Inclusion (TRAIN) Law and the fuel excise tax and blamed these for the increasing prices of consumer goods.
 He also called for the removal of the value added tax on power, water, and fuel.

 Colmenares served as counsel for lawmakers who in January 2018 filed for the suspension of the TRAIN Law.
 He also noted how the TRAIN Law was passed in Congress without a quorum.

-As counsel to drug war victims
+War on drugs

 Colmenares serves as legal counsel to Philippine drug war victims and their families.
 In 2021, Colmenares was a panelist at a legal forum organized by the University of the Philippines College of Law on the International Criminal Court investigation in the Philippines.
 He was also a resource speaker at the 2024 House of Representatives Quad Committee hearings that investigated the possible links between the drug war, extrajudicial killings in the Philippines, and Philippine Offshore Gaming Operators.

-In Congress

-Colmenares was the party-list representative for Bayan Muna in the Philippine House of Representatives from 2009 to 2016.
-He served as the Senior Deputy Minority Leader in the 16th Congress.